wkwiatek/blog/_posts/making-use-of-rxjs-angular-2.markdown

 ---
 layout: post
 title: "Making use of RxJS in Angular 2"
 description: "Angular 2 is built on the top of RxJS.
-It can be helpful for the app too."
+It can be helpful for the app, too."
 date: 2016-09-14 10:00
 author:
   name: "Wojciech Kwiatek"